pprachas/ABC_dataset/Graph/README.md

 Note that for subdataset 1, the images have to be resized from 5x40 to 100x800 before segmentation.
 This step is provided in the code and is not necessary for subdatasets 2 and subdatasets 3.

-Note that the graph features are not normalized.
+Also note that the graph features are not normalized.
 Normalizing the features help with training.

 ## Normalizing Graph features (normalize_feature.py)
 This code is used to normalize feature vectors to help training.